Action levels define the air monitoring thresholds at which action must be taken when levels are exceeded.

 These action levels were conservatively determined based on the SRA, which were determined to be both low-risk and protective of human health.
 For more information on how the action levels were determined, please reference the USEPA Supplemental Risk Assessment or the Air and Water Quality Guidance Document.

 During the 9 years of real-time air monitoring, naphthalene levels at the site are virtually all non-detect by the site samplers.
 Furthermore, naphthalene, even when detected, has never exceeded naphthalene action levels for the CDF site.
-USACE stopped operating the real-time naphthalene air monitors when the dike expansion began, and it will not restart when dike construction is complete.
+USACE stopped operating the real-time naphthalene air monitors when the dike expansion began, and it did not restart after dike construction was completed.

-The facility operations and dredging contractor conducts air monitoring for VOCs at a single location in the vicinity of the dock area using a PID for a 30-minute continuous period.
-This monitoring takes place once per day when a barge with dredged material is docked at the site and for 10-days prior to dredging.
-The PID is set to record 30 minute averages with an alarm at 10 ppm VOCs for heightened awareness and an alarm at 100 ppm VOCs to immediately implement emission controls.
+The facility operations and dredging contractor conducted air monitoring for VOCs at a single location in the vicinity of the dock area using a PID for a 30-minute continuous period.
+This monitoring took place once per day when a barge with dredged material was docked at the site and for 10-days prior to dredging.
+The PID was set to record 30 minute averages with an alarm at 10 ppm VOCs for heightened awareness and an alarm at 100 ppm VOCs to immediately implement emission controls.

 In general, an initial air quality alarm is intended to trigger awareness by the facility operations and dredging contractor.
 Upon an initial alarm, the contractor may: